 Arrangements for examinations

-If students need practical help with, or extra time for, examinations because of a disability (for example, if it would be impossible for a student to sit examinations in the Examination Schools, or if a candidate needed to use a computer), the Undergraduate/Graduate Administrator (as appropriate) can seek permission for, and organise, the required special provision.
+If students need practical help with, or extra time for, examinations because of a disability (for example, if it would be impossible for a student to sit examinations in the Examination Schools, or if a candidate needed to use a computer), the Student Experience and Support Administrator can seek permission for, and organise, the required special provision.

 The Disability Officers at Balliol are: